Yejong of Joseon

-One of the most prominent incidents during his reign was the trial and death of General Nam I (남이, 南怡), who was famous for having suppressed Yi Si-ae's Rebellion along with General Gang Sun (강순, 康純).
+One of the most prominent incidents during his reign was the trial and death of General Nam I, who was famous for having suppressed Yi Si-ae's Rebellion along with General Gang Sun.
 At the age of 28, Nam I was appointed as Minister of Military Affairs.
-However, when Yejong took the throne, Yu Ja-gwang (유자광, 柳子光), who was jealous of Nam I, accused him of treason when he found out that the king himself was not fond of the general.
+However, when Yejong took the throne, Yu Chagwang, who was jealous of Nam I, accused him of treason when he found out that the king himself was not fond of the general.
 Yu also involved Gang Sun and initiated a trial witnessed by Yejong.
-They were found guilty and executed, while Yu Ja-gwang was promoted to a high office.
+They were found guilty and executed, while Yu Chagwang was promoted to a high office.
 After this incident, there were many cases where Yu accused ministers who were apparently more prestigious than himself.

 Biography

-He was born in 1450 as the second son of Grand Prince Suyang (a King Sejo was known at the time) and his primary consort, Lady Yun of the Papyeong Yun clan (later Queen Jeonghui).
+He was born in 1450 as the second son of Grand Prince Suyang (as King Sejo was known at the time) and his primary consort, Grand Internal Princess Consort Nakrang (later Queen Jeonghui).
 He was promoted to crown prince at the age of 7, after the sudden death of his elder brother, Crown Prince Uigyeong.

-In 1468, his father abdicated, but since Yi Hwang was not yet 20 years old and had been physically weak since his childhood, his mother, Queen Dowager Jaseong, came to unofficially rule the nation instead.
+In 1468, his father abdicated, but since Yi Hwang was not yet 20 years old and had been physically weak since his childhood, his mother, Queen Dowager Jaseong, came to unofficially rule as Queen Regent for the nation instead.
 According to records of this era, political decisions were taken by the queen and three subjects nominated by King Sejo.

 Although his reign lasted just 14 months, several incidents had occurred.
 In 1468, the treason of Nam I greatly influenced the court politics.
 Just before his death in 1469, Joseon started to prohibit all trade with Japan.
 Yi Hwang also granted common farmers the right to cultivate fields which originally belonged to the military.